-The withdrawal was in two phases, with Newstead being the boundary, all; the ground north of Newstead being given up in the late first century, with a further withdrawl in the early 2nd century when a new border was established along the line of the Stanegate, the forerunner of Hadrian’s Wall.
-It has left his successor, Hadrian to tidy it all up and build a wall to separate off civilized Rome from the barbarians.
+The withdrawal was in two phases, with Newstead being the boundary.
+All the ground north of Newstead was given up in the late first century, with a further withdrawal in the early 2nd century when a new border was established along the line of the Stanegate, the forerunner of Hadrian’s Wall.
+It was left to his successor, Hadrian to tidy it all up and build a wall to separate off civilized Rome from the barbarians.

 Ironically, however, we know more about the ordinary life of soldiers in the reign of Trajan than from any other date, for the vast haul of tablets from Vindolanda date mostly to the early second century, to the Trajanic fortress.
-There is no reference to wars or military history, just fascinating accounts of everyday life in the fort, and t he part played byu the numerous civilian contract who in fact made the Roman Army work.
+There is no reference to wars or military history, just fascinating accounts of everyday life in the fort, and the part played by the numerous civilian contractors who in fact made the Roman Army work.